 The markets for our products are extremely competitive and have been characterized by rapid technological change and declining average sales prices in the past.
-Pressure on average sales prices was particularly severe during previous economic downturns as equipment suppliers competed aggressively for customers' reduced capital spending, and we experienced similar pressure during the economic slowdown in 2008 and 2009.
+Pressure on average sales prices was particularly severe during previous economic downtums, including in 2008 and 2009, as equipment suppliers competed aggressively for customers' reduced capital spending, and we have experienced similar pressure during the economic slowdown in 2012.